Eva Mamlok

-Eva Mamlok (May 6, 1918 in Berlin-Kreuzberg – December 23, 1944 in Stutthof concentration camp) was a German anti-fascist and Jewish resistance fighter against National Socialism.
+Eva Mamlok (6 May 1918 in Berlin – 23 December 1944 in Stutthof concentration camp) was a German anti-fascist and Jewish resistance fighter against National Socialism.

 At the age of fourteen, she climbed the roof of a Berlin department store and painted "Down with Hitler!" on it.
 Mamlok was murdered in the Holocaust.

 Life

 Mamlok was the second daughter of the wine merchant Albert Mamlok (1878–1936) and his wife Martha née Peiser (1884–1942).
 Her older sister Hildegard (1912–1941) later died of pulmonary tuberculosis while Eva was imprisoned.

 Resistance and imprisonment as a juvenile

 Mamlok was fourteen years old when she climbed onto the roof of the Hertie department store near her apartment in 1933 on Belle-Alliance-Platz in Berlin-Kreuzberg.
 She painted the slogan "Down with Hitler!" on it with white paint.
 She was arrested but released a few days later because of her young age.
 In November 1934, she was arrested again when she laid flowers on the graves of Rosa Luxemburg and Karl Liebknecht on November 24, 1934, at the Friedrichsfelde Central Cemetery.
 The protective custody order issued registered this as "subversive act".
 Consequently, she was imprisoned in the Moringen concentration camp in Lower Saxony until May 1935.
 Even after her release, she continued to work against the Nazis.
 She was most likely the head of an anti-fascist Jewish women and girls group that printed and distributed leaflets.